Board Committees

-Dr Cadeyrn Gaskin joined Scope’s Customer Experience and Outcomes Committee as an Independent Committee Member in 2023.
+Dr Cadeyrn Gaskin joined Scope’s Client Experience and Outcomes Committee as an Independent Committee Member in 2023.

 As an accomplished social scientist and a person with cerebral palsy, Cadeyrn brings an evidence-based approach to decision-making and strong advocacy for the social and economic participation of people with disability in society.
 Cadeyrn’s research spans mental health, disability, healthcare, physical activity and sedentary behaviour, and childhood obesity.
 His research in the disability space has a strong human rights emphasis and draws attention to the detrimental effects of disabling environments on mental health.